dcunited001/dcunited001.github.io/_posts/2017-10-12-treatise-on-entity-and-agency.md

 deflect or defer causal inferences.

-In the age of the internet, agents should include even entities as simple as processes spawned from the command line that running a network request, analyzing the response, and recording changes to the file system.
+In the age of the internet, agents should include even entities as simple as processes spawned from the command line which run a network request, analyzing the response, and record changes to the file system.
 Regardless of whether that software process is deterministic, it can be spawned or signaled by another entity with agency and controlled.
 It is important to define such a minimum of virtualized agency.

 Computer software, hardware and networking architecture undergoes cycles where emergent designs patterns and their anti-patterns drift